dashersw/biyo/README.md

 4. Click "Save" and your app will be injected!

 > **Auto-Injection**: Once configured, Biyo will automatically inject your app whenever you visit a page where the target element exists, as long as the extension is active and your Vite server is running.
 No need to click the icon each time!

+> **Quick Toggle**: You can quickly enable or disable Biyo injection using the toggle switch without losing your settings.
+Changes to the toggle take effect immediately.

 ## Framework Detection and Required Mounting Methods